reverseRAFID/Shohojatri/README.md

 With Shohojatri, you can seamlessly share rides with others heading to the same destination while also splitting the fare evenly among all passengers.
 No more hassle of worrying about covering the full cost of your ride, you can enjoy the convenience of ride-sharing while saving money and reducing your carbon footprint.

-Sign-up!, to experience a smarter way to travel.

-Contact Us
-For any queries or feedback, please feel free to contact us at: